QuantEcon/lecture-python.myst/lectures/kalman_2.md

 !pip install quantecon
 ```

-To conduct simulations, we want to bring in these imports, as in the "first looks" lecture
+To conduct simulations, we  bring in these imports, as in  {doc}`A First Look at the Kalman filter <kalman>`.

 ```{code-cell} ipython3
 %matplotlib inline